dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

   - it defines several tiers of state of information representation: immediate, short-term and long-term.

-### Immediate State

-- immediate state in neural networks is defined by the current state of ion flows
-  - electrons and waves of electrical spikes moving through the brain gradually shape the ion distributions
-  - the current state of ion flows are like the values of matrices in a neural network on tensor flow

 > Comparative mass: Proton is 1837 times heavier than an electron

 - electrons are (-1) charge, but their mass is almost 2,000 times